awsdocs/aws-java-developer-guide/doc_source/swf-hello.rst

    .. literalinclude:: snippets/helloswf/src/main/java/example/swf/hello/WorkflowWorker.java
        :language: java
-       :lines: 28-52
+       :lines: 29-52
        :dedent: 4

    Once a task is received, we call its :methodname:`getTaskToken` method, which returns a string that can be used to identify the task.
-If the returned token is not ``null``, then we process it further in the :methodname:`executeDecisionTask` method, passing it the task token and the list of :aws-java-class:`HistoryEvent <services/simpleworkflow/model/HistoryEvent>` objects sent with the task.
+If the returned token is not :code-java:`null`, then we process it further in the :methodname:`executeDecisionTask` method, passing it the task token and the list of :aws-java-class:`HistoryEvent <services/simpleworkflow/model/HistoryEvent>` objects sent with the task.